vynride/ML-Specialization/Supervised_Learning/2_Linear_Regression.md

-# 📚 Supervised Machine Learning: Regression & Classification
+# 📚 Supervised Machine Learning: Regression

-This document compiles notes on Supervised Machine Learning, focusing on the foundational concepts of regression and classification.
+This document compiles notes on Supervised Machine Learning, focusing on the foundational concept of regression.

 ## 📈 Chapter 1: Linear Regression